Alvin Lewis (boxer): Other matches

 He accrued 15 wins from his debut.
 In his sixteenth bout, Bob Stallings stopped him in seven in 1967.
 Lewis won their rematch a year later by a 2nd round knock out.
 Lewis also fought Leotis Martin twice a while later, losing the first by KO in 9 and the direct rematch by decision.
 Lewis outpointed fringe contender Dick Wipperman in 1967.

 He fought an ageing Cleveland Williams whom he stopped in four in 1970, Oscar Bonavena against whom he lost by disqualification after decking Oscar several times in 1971 and Jack O'Halloran, against whom he lost on points in 1973.

 The Ali fight

-He is best remembered for a non-title fight with Muhammad Ali which took place at Croke Park in Dublin, Ireland on July 19, 1972, which he lost by an 11th-round TKO.
-Lewis was outclassed.
-Down in the 5th it looked like the end.
-But he rallied onwards.
-He then surprised many by launching offensives just when it wasn't expected, typically after an Ali burst.
+He is best remembered for a non-title fight with Muhammad Ali, which took place at Croke Park in Dublin, Ireland on July 19, 1972.
+Outclassed, Lewis was down in the 5th.
+While it looked like it would end then and there, he then surprised many by rallying forward and launching unexpected counter offensives, typically after an Ali burst.
+It wasn't enough however, and he was ultimately stopped in the 11th round.
 The Lewis-Ali event is described in the documentary film, When Ali Came to Ireland.

-He last fought in November 1973.
-His retirement was sudden and unexpected.
-A Ring Magazine article said he had been helping a priest with a broken-down car when the battery sparked, spitting acid from the engine-bay into one of his eyes.
-This injury caused his licence to be revoked.